mustafalail/TPV-Tool/README.md

 <video src="https://user-images.githubusercontent.com/107634143/206096695-e6f49433-85c3-49dd-80bb-13e7fd835e4a.mp4"/>
 </p>

+## TPV Installation Instructions
+This repository contains a modified distribution of USE that includes our TPV plug-in.
+To install the tool, download the repository files as a zip folder and extract them in the desired install directory.

+**Note: You must install the Java Runtime Environment in order to run USE**.

 ## Overview of USE

 We have used MDE technologies to define, implement, and package the code of the TPV tool as a plugin for the UML-based Specification Environment (USE).
 We provide a video overview of how to create UML design class diagrams and load them into USE for analysis.
 This tutorial can be watched below and can also be acessed on [YouTube](https://www.youtube.com/watch?v=44PB0AZTZjA "USE Tutorial").